 Oberlin College provides a wide range of computing resources to support the educational mission and administration of the college.
-The Irvin E. Houck Center for Information Technology (CIT) provides and maintains the campus network, administrative systems, web servers and other servers, general and departmental computer labs and facilities, and institutionally owned desktop and laptop computers.
-CIT provides additional services, including operation of a main Help Desk and an after-hours Help Desk, as well as sales and service of computers, peripherals, and software through the Oberlin College Technology Store.
-CIT also provides audiovisual and educational technology resources and support.
+The Irvin E. Houck Center for Information Technology (CIT) provides and maintains the Help Desk, campus network, administrative systems, web servers and other servers, general and departmental computer labs and facilities, and institutionally owned desktop and laptop computers.
+CIT also provides audiovisual and educational technology support and resources.

 This policy may be modified at any time.